Big Tech attacks become rallying cry for GOP candidates

 - Adam LaxaltAmerican attorney and politician

-A Purple Heart recipient who was severely burned by an IED blast in Afghanistan, Brown posted a picture of himself saluting while in uniform along with the words “Freedom Isn't Free.”
-After he filed for the Senate seat three days later, he said his post was flagged with a “potentially sensitive content" warning that would require Twitter users to click or tap on the post to confirm they want to view it.
+A Purple Heart recipient who was severely burned by a roadside bomb in Afghanistan, Brown posted a picture of himself saluting while in uniform, along with the words “Freedom isn't free.”
+After he filed for the Senate seat three days later, his post was flagged with a “potentially sensitive content" warning that required Twitter users to click or tap to confirm that they wanted to view it, he said.

 Twitter explained the restriction by pointing to Brown's account settings, which the company has said he could adjust.
 Regardless of what triggered the label, it gave Brown a powerful opportunity to tap into the resentment toward large technology companies that increasingly courses through the Republican Party.

-Brown's GOP opponent, former state Attorney General Adam Laxalt, frequently knocks “censorship of speech” as “one of the most onerous threats to our free democracy.”
-In Ohio, Senate Republican nominee JD Vance has warned that Big Tech companies are going to “destroy our nation.”
+Brown's GOP opponent, former state Atty.
+Gen. Adam Laxalt, frequently knocks “censorship of speech” as “one of the most onerous threats to our free democracy.”
+In Ohio, Senate Republican nominee J.D.
+Vance has warned that Big Tech companies are going to “destroy our nation.”

 And in his controversial 11-point plan to “rescue" America, Sen. Rick Scott of Florida, who leads the GOP effort to regain the Senate majority, threatens legal action against social media companies that “censor speech and cancel people.”

 The GOP offensive comes as Elon Musk has pursued a purchase of Twitter, articulating a philosophy aligned with many Republicans who argue that the social media efforts to blunt misinformation and propaganda have stifled conservatives from expressing their views.
-He has, for instance, said he would allow Donald Trump to rejoin the platform.
-The former president's account was locked after he helped spark the violent insurrection at the U.S. Capitol on Jan 6, 2021.
+Musk has said he would allow former President Trump to rejoin Twitter.
+Trump's account was locked after he helped spark the violent insurrection at the U.S. Capitol on Jan 6, 2021.

-In recent days, Musk has threatened to walk away from his $44 billion bid to buy Twitter, accusing the company of refusing to give him information about its spam bot and fake accounts.
-Musk has argued, without providing evidence, that 20% or more are bogus.
+In recent days, Musk has threatened to walk away from his $44-billion bid to buy Twitter, accusing the company of refusing to give him information about its spam bot and fake accounts.
+Musk has argued, without providing evidence, that 20% or more Twitter accounts are bogus.

-“Big Tech is just doing what it wants to do and wants to go along with the liberals on taking our country and making this 1984,” 73-year-old former teacher William Holden of Gardnerville, Nevada, said at a Republican Party event in rural Nevada.
-He was referencing the dystopian novel by George Orwell about a society where “Big Brother is watching you” and the “Thought Police” monitor the ideas in people’s minds.
+“Big Tech is just doing what it wants to do and wants to go along with the liberals on taking our country and making this '1984,' ” 73-year-old former teacher William Holden of Gardnerville, Nev., said at a Republican Party event in the state.
+He was referencing the dystopian novel by George Orwell about a society where “Big Brother is watching you” and the “Thought Police” monitor ideas.

 Tech insiders in Washington and Silicon Valley remain largely unclear on how exactly Republicans plan to combat disinformation or implement new rules on how social media moderates content if the party succeeds in flipping the U.S. Senate.

-Laxalt, the presumptive front-runner in Nevada’s Republican Senate primary, refers to technology companies as agents of the radical left and “wokeness,” along with the media, academia and Hollywood.
+Laxalt, the presumptive front-runner in Nevada’s Republican Senate primary, refers to technology companies — along with the media, academia and Hollywood — as agents of the radical left and “wokeness.”

 In April, he told a crowd of supporters gathered at a Las Vegas honky-tonk that Musk’s planned purchase was a “big win” over “radical Big Tech monopolies that have been stifling conservative free speech.”